Study-Unit Description

 By the end of the study-unit the student will be able to:

-- identify common abnormalities in radiographs, CT scans and MRIs of various parts of the body;
+- Identify common and life threatening abnormalities in radiographs, CT scans and MRIs of various parts of the body;

 Main Text/s and any supplementary readings: